jpercent/catena/README.md

 Each array directory consists of an array descriptor and 0 or more segments files.

-The array descriptor file represents the ondisk meta data for the array.
-It consists of the array type, length and unique identifier.
-When an array is created a descriptor is also created.
+The array descriptor file, which is created at the time of array creation, represents the ondisk meta data for the array.
+It consists of the array type, length and unique identifier.  n array is created a descriptor is also created.

 ##### Caching